Motion Blending

 Blend Rate #

-Along with the above specifications, you can also specify a blend rate for each motion.
-The blend rate can be any value from 0.0 to 1.0, with 1.0 being the default if not specified.
+In addition to the above mode, you can set a blend rate per motion.
+The value ranges from 0.0 to 1.0; the default is 1.0.

 MOTION_CONFIGURE|(model)|(motion)|MODE_REPLACE|(rate)